 Most contestants who do well on the show and don’t just go back to their everyday lives opt to open up food trucks or small scale catering businesses rather than bothering with the hassle of trying to open a restaurant.
 Season 4 winner Luca Manfe is one such contestant with his truck “The Lucky Fig” while Elizabeth Cauvel has served almost solely as a menu consultant.

 Of the 175 contestants to compete on the American version of the show, only three have achieved a high amount of success in the food industry.
 That’s season 1 winner Whitney Miller (above), a former NFL’er who was already famous before his reign on the show in Eddie Jackson and perhaps more surprisingly, season 3’s fifth place finisher Monti Carlo (below).
 Christine Ha could be thought of as relatively successful, but her post-show stardom has rather unfortunately revolved more around her being an inspiration for the visually impaired than being an amazing chef.

 Season 1 winner Whitney Miller has achieved a high amount of success in the field, mostly through her writing but also through acting as a judge on a multitude of different cooking shows and platforms.
 She also currently works at a top Florida restaurant in Orlando.
-Other than Whitney, the only other contestant who has used MasterChef as a platform to really make it into the food industry is Season 3’s fifth place finisher, Monti Carlo.
-Monti Carlo has been quite the blogger since MasterChef ended as her site islandgirlcooks.com has since turned into a business venture.
+Eddie Jackson meanwhile has hosted or been a judge on several shows on the Food Network.
+Not necessarily what a former MasterChef contestant would hope for but it’s better than most.
+Other than Whitney and Eddie, the only other contestant who has used MasterChef as a platform to really make it into the food industry is Season 3’s fifth place finisher, Monti Carlo.
+Monti Carlo has been quite the blogger since MasterChef ended.
+Her website islandgirlcooks.com has turned into a business venture where she conducts cooking classes country-wide.
 She also hosts Food Network’s Help my Yelp and previously hosted A&E’s Make My Food Famous.